BastianBalthasarBux/photoswipe/Documentation/Index.rst

 Configuration
 =============
 You can overwrite all files in the Constant Editor.
-Besides that you will find a checkbox to enable a Share-Button for social media.
+Besides that you will find a checkbox to enable a share-button for social media and the setting for the css-wrapper to enable photoswipe in it.
-Please not, that the extension itself uses page.99 to add its html template at the bottom of the page.
+Please note that the extension itself uses TS-setup 'page.99' to add its html-template at the bottom of the page.
-It also adds a parameter to TYPO3's media link in TypoScript/setup.txt
+It also adds a parameter 'data-size' in TYPO3's media link in TypoScript/setup.txt

 Usage
 =====